 When Less is Not Enough: Maximalist Design in 2020 (plus 5 Ways to Keep it Modern)

-In fashion, think maximalist icon Iris Apfel, the 97-year old fashionista and former interior designer (she designed the White House for nine Presidents!) known for her love of layered-upon-layered baubles and bold, colorful wardrobe.
+In the fashion world, there's Iris Apfel, the 97-year old fashionista and former interior designer (she designed the White House for nine Presidents!) who is known for her love of layered-upon-layered baubles and bold, colorful wardrobe.

-Check out her brilliant – and ironic – collaboration with Istanbul based brand Nude, where she combines her over-the-top style with their minimalist attitude.
+Check out her brilliant – and ironic – collaboration with Istanbul based glass designers, Nude, where she combines her over-the-top style with their minimalist attitude.

 French designer Jacques Garcia is known for his lavishly designed interiors, specifically in hotels and restaurants throughout Paris.
 His Belle Époque style also lends itself to Bohemian opulence and Oriental elegance -- all the signs of a true Maximalist.

 "His ability to design such traditionally elaborate interiors, that can also accommodate the modern needs that a hotel or private residence requires is a key to his success." galeriemagazine.com

 Recently, he has been perfecting a 17th-century Norman estate and its gardens for a quarter-century.
 Champ de Bataille, the 17th-century château in central Normandy (roughly 30 miles south of Rouen) that Garcia bought 25 years ago as a country retreat from his Paris home and has meticulously restored.

 For Garcia his maximalist ways reflect his love of nostalgia: